-- Approach 1: The Cash/Trust Nexus - Assess how much cash a firm has available to pay in dividends, relative what it returns to stockholders.
-Evaluate whether you can trust the managers of the company as custodians of your cash. - Approach 2: Peer Group Analysis - Pick a dividend policy for your company that makes it comparable to other firms in its peer group.
+- Approach 1: The Cash/Trust Nexus - Assess how much cash a firm has available to pay in dividends, relative what it returns to stockholders. - Evaluate whether you can trust the managers of the company as custodians of your cash. - Approach 2: Peer Group Analysis - Find a peer group that you (or analysts following you) decide to compare your firm to... - Pick a dividend policy for your company that makes it comparable to other firms in its peer group.

-I. The Cash/Trust Assessment
+I. THE CASH/TRUST ASSESSMENT

-Step 1: How much did the the company actually pay out during the period in question?

-Step 2: How much could the company have paid out during the period under question?

-Step 3: How much do I trust the management of this company with excess cash?

-- How well did they make investments during the period in question? - How well has my stock performed during the period in question?
+- Step 1: How much did the the company actually pay out during the period in question? - Step 2: How much could the company have paid out during the period under question? - Step 3: How much do I trust the management of this company with excess cash? - How well did they make investments during the period in question? - How well has my stock performed during the period in question?

-How much has the company returned to stockholders?
+HOW MUCH HAS THE COMPANY RETURNED TO STOCKHOLDERS?